BrianShifoko/Calculator-Project-HTML-CSS-JAVASCRIPT-/README.md

 # Calculator
 [![Netlify Status](https://api.netlify.com/api/v1/badges/4469f05b-c1fb-40b6-afb7-66393e299387/deploy-status)](https://app.netlify.com/sites/brian-shifoko-calculator/deploys)

-This is a simple, responsive calculator built using HTML, CSS, and JavaScript.
+This is a simple scientific calculator, responsive calculator built using HTML, CSS, and JavaScript.
 It features a modern design with 3D effect buttons and supports both mouse and keyboard input.
 The project was created by **Brian Shifoko**.

 ## Features